 This is your customers’ legal rights, not their warranty.
 In addition to having their legal rights a customer may be offered a warranty by the car dealer on a voluntary basis.

 Although warranties do not have to be offered Lawgistics recommend car dealers provide customers with something in writing (dealer guarantee, claims procedure or simple terms and conditions).
-This can help manage difficult customers and stop unsubstantiated claims and meet The Consumer Contract (Information, Cancellation and Additional Charges) Regulations 2013.
+This can help manage difficult customers, stop unsubstantiated claims and meet The Consumer Contract (Information, Cancellation and Additional Charges) Regulations 2013.

 TOP TIP: A new MOT will prove the vehicle was road worthy and a documented PDI / service will add weight in your favour in the event of a claim.